our recent work

 This in turn will generate income for the Farm which will enable them to sustain their free/donation only pottery activities for the local community – using arts to reduce social isolation and improve well-being.

 Woodford Homes creates safe, reliable environments using psychodynamic and systemic principles to help break the cycle of trauma for children.
 They advocate for a middle way where the needs of children are met sustainably through a social enterprise model, reinvesting profits to create positive social change.
-Their services tackle social problems caused by family breakdowns, offering emotional and behavioural support and providing training and employment opportunities.
 Woodford Homes cares for local children, supporting the communities in which they operate and enabling children suffering from trauma to build stable relationships and manage their emotions positively.

 In August 2024, Woodford Homes took three young people and their care work